paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-ITS/ITS-sequencing-process.md

 # UK CROP MICROBIOME CRYOBANK (ITS amplicon sequencing analysis)

- To perform a sequencing analysis on the 16S amplicon data from the UK Crop Microbiome Cryobank (https://agmicrobiomebase.org), it is necessary to prepare a Linux environment with specific pre-installed packages.
+To perform a sequencing analysis on the ITS amplicon data from the UK Crop Microbiome Cryobank, it is necessary to prepare a Linux environment with specific pre-installed packages.
 These packages, crucial for processing sequencing data, encompass a range of tools for quality control, sequence alignment, taxonomic classification, and diversity analysis.
 Prior to initiating the analysis, ensure that your system is equipped with all the necessary packages to facilitate a seamless and successful analysis.

 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - [QIIME2 - the cummunity developed suite](https://qiime2.org/)